cs164spring2019/VM/README.md

 Then, using the terminal, perform the following steps:

 1. Run `bakerx ssh app-vm` to access the virtual machine.
+2. Check if you see a ipv4 network address for your VM by running `ifconfig`.
+This is the ip address you are getting from your home network, bridged by your host's computer ethernet card.
-2. Obtain a IPv4 address for your brigded network by running `udhcpc -i eth1`.
+   - If not, Obtain a IPv4 address for your brigded network by running `udhcpc -i eth1`.
-3. Set `ifconfig eth1 [ip]`
+   - Then, set `ifconfig eth1 [ip]`
-4. Start the node.js server, by running `cd App; node main.js start 9000`.
+3. Start the node.js server, by running `cd App; node main.js start 9000`.
-5. In your browser, visit `http://[ip]:9000/` --- you should be able to see a message in the browser from your program!
+4. In your browser, visit `http://[ip]:9000/` --- you should be able to see a message in the browser from your program!

 You can use `bakerx delete vm app-vm` to remove the VM in case you need to start again.